VueFileManager/vuefilemanager/README.md

 At worst scenarios, to reset Setup Wizard, delete all tables in your previously created database, delete content of `/storage/framework/cache`.
 Then replace content in your `.env` file from `.env.example` file.

 After these steps, installation will be reseted.

+## Regular Update
+- `Don't forget create backup of your database and storage before make any changes in your production application.`
+- `If you serve your files in local storage driver pay attention and don't delete your /storage folder`

+Follow this steps:
+- Make a backup of the .env config file located on your server.
+- Upload and replace all the files on your server with what's inside the app folder.
+- Restore your `.env` config file on your server.

 ## Update VueFileManager from 1.6.x to 1.7
 `Don't forget create backup of your database and storage before make any changes in your production application.`